Taught MSc in Musculoskeletal Sciences

 - Versus Arthritis Career Development Fellow

 Stephanie graduated as a veterinary surgeon in 2003 from the Royal Veterinary College (RVC), University of London.
-After undertaking an internship specialising in equine orthopaedics, she then spent 5 years in practice as an equine veterinary clinician.
+After undertaking an internship specialising in equine orthopaedics, she then spent 5 years in general practice as an equine veterinary clinician.
 In 2008, Stephanie commenced a PhD at the RVC researching the role of inflammation in equine tendinopathy, which was successfully completed in 2012.
+During this time Stephanie also worked as a clinician in an equine hospital.

 Stephanie's research focuses on identifying the mechanisms underpinning the development of chronic inflammatory fibrosis in soft tissue joint disease.
-The over-arching goal of her research is to discover novel therapeutic strategies to promote resolution of inflammation and fibrosis in chronically inflamed soft tissues, with a particular focus on tendinopathy and frozen shoulder.
-Her key collaborators in the Department are Professor Andrew Carr and Professor Christopher Buckley.
-View about media associated with Stephanie's work under 'Featured Research'.
+The over-arching goal of her research is to discover novel therapeutic strategies to promote resolution of inflammation and fibrosis in chronically inflamed soft tissues, with a particular focus on tendinopathy, frozen shoulder and knee arthrofibrosis.
+Her key collaborators in the Department are Professor Andrew Carr, Professor Christopher Buckley and Professor Mark Coles.
+View media associated with Stephanie's work under 'Featured Research'.

-Stephanie is also the Chair of Directors for the Taught MSc in Musculoskeletal Sciences at the University of Oxford.
+Stephanie is also Director of Graduate Studies for the Taught MSc in Musculoskeletal Sciences at the University of Oxford.
 This part time 2-year course integrating orthopaedics and rheumatology delivers an internationally renowned programme.
-For more information on this course see the Taught MSc in Musculoskeletal Sciences or contact the Course Administrator firstname.lastname@example.org
+For more information on this course see the Taught MSc in Musculoskeletal Sciences or contact the Course Administrator.
+Stephanie obtained PGCert TLHE qualification in 2020 and is recognised as a Fellow of the Higher Education Academy.

 DAKIN GROUP: SOFT TISSUE JOINT DISEASE